muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

-"new land" could be the perfect frontier infantry, always ready to attack Russia or whoever causes trouble for him (creating additional animonsiities which could be exploited such as in Cyprus) with the added bonus of once in a while they could cause some change all the way Central Asia, Caucuses, even Xinjang.
+"new land" could be the perfect frontier infantry, always ready to attack Russia or whoever causes trouble for him (creating additional animonsiities which could be exploited such as in Cyprus) with the chaos potential reaching all the way into Central Asia, Caucuses, and even Xinjang.

 - Old neighbors becoming enemies certainly contributed.
 As all good Ponzi schemes go, the narrative allowed a way in for everyone,